 What is Christopher Street Day?

 Christopher Street Day, or CSD for short, is a demonstration by the LGBTQ+ community that originated in the United States.
-It is primarily known as a parade that takes place in various cities in German-speaking countries on different weekends, mainly, but not only, in June and July.
+It is primarily known as a parade that takes place in various cities all around the globe on different weekends, mainly, but not only, in June and July.
 In Germany, the biggest events take place in the cities of Cologne and Berlin, but almost every major city can boast an event.
 In English-speaking countries, the term “gay pride” and “pride parades” is usually used.
 June is celebrated worldwide as Pride Month.

 The parades are dedicated to gays, lesbians, asexuals, aromantic, trans and intersex people as well as bisexuals and other queer people and their supporters.
 What looks like one big party from the outside has a political mission above all: namely the visibility and integration of the LGBTQ+ community in the heteronormative majority society, the normalization of alternative lifestyles and the end of discrimination.